 There is a garden which is shared between all apartments with bench seating.
 A barbecue is not provided.

 There is a designated private parking space for one car.
-Additional on-street parking can be found opposite on the High Street.
+Additional on-street parking can be found opposite on Main Street.

 Babies & Children

 The property is not felt to be particularly suited to babies and children.